 - Rainbow Mountain Preserve – Located off of Stoneway Trail, 1.5 mile long Loop Trail follows a generally rocky path along the cliff ridge and east side of Rainbow Mountain.
 It features beautiful rock formations, excellent views of Madison to the west, fossils, caves, and a waterfall.
 Other trails along the Loop Trail include Wild Trail (0.4 miles), JaMooKo Loop Trail (0.9 miles) and Spring Trail.

 Dublin Memorial Park: (I know it shows up on the list three times, but bare with me… totally worth it!)
 While most people know Kid’s Kingdom, the playground at Dublin, or the soccer fields, there is also swimming, an indoor walking track, and basketball offered.
 Just go up to the main building in the center of the park.
 There are fees associated with these activities but they are nominal.
 View Website

-Insanity Skate Park Complex: They just expanded in July, and in addition to their outdoor skateboard park & mini golf, Insanity now also offers indoor roller skating, rock wall climbing, an arcade, air hockey rink, and soon they’ll add laser tag to the list!
+Insanity Skate Park Complex: They just expanded in July, and in addition to their outdoor skateboard park & mini golf, Insanity now also offers indoor roller skating, rock wall climbing, an arcade, air hockey rink, and even laser tag!
 View Website

 Dining in Madison, AL

 Date Night Dining